Find Affordable College Courses

 1,368 Yearly Graduations

 Grand Canyon University tops the list of the most popular school in the U.S. for teaching students with disabilities majors who are seeking their master's degree.
 Roughly 103,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-The teaching students with disabilities program at Grand Canyon University awarded 1,368 master's degrees during the 2020-2021 school year.
-About 83% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+During the most recent year for which we have data, 1,368 people received their master's degree in teaching students with disabilities from Grand Canyon University.
+About 82% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 #2